TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/check-current-gateway-version.md

 The binary is installed in `/opt/tyk-gateway/tyk` by default.
 If your binary is not available in your `PATH` environment, invoke it from there.

-You can also see your installed version from the gateway logs.
-When the Gateway starts, it prints the version information into the log output.
+You can also see your installed version from the Gateway logs during startup.
+Gateway starts, it prints the version information into the log output.

 ```